European Public Prosecutor's Office: The Finnish Delay

-When the EPPO launched its operations on June 1, 2021, Finland and Slovenia had failed to appoint their respective European Delegated Prosecutors.
+When the EPPO launched its operations on 1 June 2021, Finland and Slovenia had failed to appoint their respective European Delegated Prosecutors.
 In Finland, the delay was due to a debate between the Finnish government wishing to only appoint part-time prosecutors because of a low expected workload, while European Chief Prosecutor Laura Kövesi insisted all European Delegated Prosecutors were to work on a full-time contract.
-A compromise was worked out in the beginning of June 2021 and the college appointed the Finnish European Delegated Prosecutor a month later.
+A compromise was worked out at the beginning of June 2021 and the college appointed the Finnish European Delegated Prosecutor a month later.